Samsung/Tizen.NET/_issues/wearable-tools-tizenstudio.md

 ## Connection issue between a watch and Device Manager
+g
 Refer to [Testing Your App on Galaxy Watch][testing_app_on_watch] for information about developing your application and testing it on your watch.

 Even if you follow every step correctly, you may face the following error:

+![][device_mgr_connection]

 ```
  ERROR: failed to connect to remote target '192.168.0.X'

- You may get this message for one of the following reasons:
+You may get this message for following reasons:
-  - This remote device is already connected to another target.
+  - This remote device is already connected by another one.
-  - This remote device is running on a nonstandard port.
+  - This remote device is running on a non-standard port.
   - There is no IP address.
 Please check the physical connection.
 ```